-OPPOSITION says Exclusion of Church Members for Political Reasons Would Be a Folly That Few Would Commit.
+Says Exclusion of Church Members for Political Reasons Would Be a Folly That Few Would Commit.

 MANILA, Feb.
-25 .- Rev. Pather McKinnon, who was formerly private secretary to Mgr.
-Chappelle and who is now pastor of the Ermita Catholic church, informed a representative of the Associated Press today that there were upwards of 800 native priests in the Philippines opposed to the federal party, and that these would refuse to administer the sacrament to federalists, because they believed the federal party to be merely a cleak for the Protestant attempts to weaken the power of the church He referred to the federal party as "resting on an insecure foundation and destined to crumble soon," and asserted that the Methodist and Presbyterian missionaries were using unfair means to induce Filipinos to leave the Catholic faith.
-He assailed the character of Senor Buencamino and other evangelical leaders and contended that only by securing the co-operation and good will of the padres could the Americans make permanent progress in the l'hilip- Tavera Has No Fear.
+25 .- Rev. Father McKinnon, who was formerly private secretary to Mgr.
+Chappelle and who is now pastor of the Ermita Catholic church, informed a representative of the Associated Press today that there were upwards of 800 native priests in the Philippines opposed to the federal party, and that these would refuse to administer the sacrament to federalists, because they believed the federal party to be merely a cleak for the Protestant attempts to weaken the power of the church

-party, when the views of Father McKinnon were brought to his attention, replied: "So much the better, as it will bring the matter to an Issue.'
-When asked whether the members of the party would not leave it if they learned \$15,000 to purchase 2,000 sets of Grantham's that membership involved their church code, providing that no property shall be standing.
-Senor Tavera replied: "They exempt from levy and execution for board probably would if that were true, but I be- and lodging, a maximum rate insurance bill lieve only a small proportion of the priests on real estate risks, empowering the board would exclude people from their church of county commissioners to issue funding privileges for such a reason.
-We Filipinos warrants, appropriating \$15,000 for a girls did not make an issue of separation of dormitory at the deaf and dumb school, church and state.
+He referred to the federal party as "resting on an insecure foundation and destined to crumble soon," and asserted that the Methodist and Presbyterian missionaries were using unfair means to induce Filipinos to leave the Catholic faith.
+He assailed the character of Senor Buencamino and other evangelical leaders and contended that only by securing the co-operation and good will of the padres could the Americans make permanent progress in the Philipmatter to an issue."
+When asked whether the members of the party would not leave it if they learned \$15,000 to purchase 2,000 sets of Grantham's standing.
+Senor Tayera replied: "They exempt from levy and execution for board probably would if that were true, but I beprobably would if that were true, but I beand lodging, a maximum rate insurance bill representatives of the rightful owners by public buildings already authorized at this session. privileges for such a reason.
+We Filipinos warrants, appropriating \$15,000 for a girls' did not make an issue of separation of church and state.
 This was decreed by the appropriating \$45,000 for the completion of United States constitution.
-Nothing else is tolerated under American sovereignty.
-Whether federalists approve or otherwise, they cannot be loyalists and yet oppose that doctrine.
+Nothing else that doctrine.
 Tells of Disintegration.